Open Source · C++20 · GPL v3

 The parser is a state machine written from spec, not generated from a grammar tool.
 The document model is a 100,000-line scrollback structure with separate column-width and viewport tracking.
 The session layer abstracts over local PTYs, SSH connections via libssh2, and serial devices behind a unified interface.
 Persistence goes through a thin JSON repository (src/db/) so the storage format can change without touching business logic.

-The build is plain CMake driven by Ninja, with preset configurations for debug and release. wxWidgets, libssh2, and nlohmann/json are fetched automatically by CMake at configure time — no system-level dependency management beyond GTK 3 dev headers, OpenSSL, and a C++20 compiler.
+The build is plain CMake driven by Ninja, with preset configurations for debug and release. wxWidgets, libssh2, and nlohmann/json are fetched automatically by CMake at configure time — no system-level dependency management beyond GTK 3 dev headers, OpenSSL, zlib, and a C++20 compiler.
 CI runs on GitHub Actions, producing AppImage artifacts on release.

 Stack at a glance